King Solomon’s Trouble: Emptiness

 Only after I read God’s words did I come to know that what man really needs is not material enjoyment.
 God’s words say: “For without the guidance of God, no matter how much rulers and sociologists wrack their brains to preserve human civilization, it is to no avail.
 No one can fill the emptiness in man’s heart, for no one can be the life of man, and no social theory can free man from the emptiness with which he is afflicted” (“God Presides Over the Fate of All Mankind”).

-“The sentence ‘is Lord even of the sabbath day’ tells people that God’s everything is immaterial, and although God can provide all of your material needs, once all of your material needs have been met, can the satisfaction from these things replace your pursuit of truth?
+“The sentence ‘is Lord even of the sabbath day’ tells people that everything about God is not of a material nature, and although God can provide for all of your material needs, once all of your material needs have been met, can the satisfaction from these things replace your pursuit of truth?
 That is clearly not possible!
-God’s disposition and what He has and is that we have fellowshiped about are both the truth.
-It cannot be measured with the heavy price of material objects nor can its value be quantified with money, because it is not a material object, and it supplies the needs of each and every person’s heart.
-For every person, the value of these intangible truths should be greater than the value of any material things you think are nice, right?
+God’s disposition and what He has and is, which we have fellowshiped about, are both the truth.
+Its value cannot be measured against any material objects, no matter how valuable, nor can its value be quantified in terms of money, because it is not a material object, and it supplies the needs of each and every person’s heart.
+For every person, the value of these intangible truths should be greater than the value of any material things that you might value, should they not?
 This statement is something you need to linger over.
-The key point of what I’ve said is that what God has and is and God’s everything are the most important things for every single person and they cannot be replaced by any material object. … what comes from God, what He has and is, and His everything are greater than any other thing, including the thing or the person you once believed you treasured most.
-That is to say, if a person cannot have words from the mouth of God or they do not understand His will, they cannot gain peace” (“God’s Work, God’s Disposition, and God Himself III”).
+The key point of what I have said is that what God has and is and everything about God are the most important things for every single person and cannot be replaced by any material object. … what comes from God, what He has and is, and everything about Him, are greater than any other thing, including the thing or the person you once believed you treasured most.
+That is to say, if a person cannot gain words from the mouth of God or they do not understand His will, they cannot gain rest” (“God’s Work, God’s Disposition, and God Himself III”).